IndyCar Series: Cockpit and safety components

-From the 2020 season onwards, the IndyCar Series implemented a cockpit protection system.
+Beginning in the 2020 season, the IndyCar Series implemented a cockpit protection system.
 This consists of a combination of the Halo mandated in Formula One and a reinforced windscreen dubbed the "aeroscreen", provided by Red Bull Advanced Technologies, to lessen the probability of traumatic head injuries from flying debris.

 Other components

 All IndyCar Series cars carry an Electronic Control Unit.
-Live telemetry is used only for television broadcasts, but the data can be recorded from the ECU to the computer if the car is in the garage tents and not on the track.
-Previously Motorola supplied IndyCar Series ECU in 2003–2009 for Honda-powered cars, also Denso supplied IndyCar Series ECU in 2003–2005 for Toyota-powered cars and also Zytek supplied IndyCar Series ECU in 2002–2005 for Chevrolet-powered cars.
+Live telemetry is used only for television broadcasts, but the data can be recorded from the ECU to a computer if the car is in the garage and not on the track.
+Since 2007 McLaren supplied its Engine Control Unit (ECU) system for a few IndyCar Series teams and later became the standard Engine Control Unit (ECU) from the 2010 season.
+Previously, Motorola supplied IndyCar Series ECUs in 2003–2009 for Honda-powered cars, and Denso supplied IndyCar Series ECUs in 2003–2005 for Toyota-powered cars.
+Zytek supplied IndyCar Series ECUs in 2002–2005 for Chevrolet-powered cars.

-Rearview mirrors for all IndyCar Series cars are fully mandated to easily enable viewing opponents behind.
+Rearview mirrors for all IndyCar Series cars are fully mandated.

 Fuel

 Methanol

-At its inception, the IRL used methanol racing fuel, which had been the de facto standard in American open-wheel racing since the 1964 Indianapolis 500 Eddie Sachs - Dave MacDonald crash.
-Methanol had long provided a safer alternative to gasoline.
-It had a higher flash point, was easily extinguishable with water, and burned invisible.
+At its inception, the IRL used methanol racing fuel, which had been the de facto standard in American open-wheel racing since the 1964 Indianapolis 500 Eddie Sachs–Dave MacDonald crash.
+Methanol provides a safer alternative to gasoline.
+It has a higher flash point, is easily extinguishable with water, but burns invisibly.
 With the IRL's introduction of night races in 1997, the burning of methanol fuel was visible for the first time, seen with a light blue haze.
 With this in mind, in an effort to make it more visible in case of fire during daylight hours, additional mixtures were placed in the fuel.
 As a safety feature, the methanol would burn with color.